 For recommended levels of lighting for the LRC, the DFE have issued PSBP, Baseline Designs: Daylight Strategy.

 Whatever the size of the library, it is important that the shelving is adjustable and has integral supports as part of the system.
 Shelving is usually made of wood or metal and comes in a variety of colours.
 End panels are available in a variety of colours and fabrics.
 It is important not to position shelving too high for students to reach safely.

 The LRC will require a flexible layout to support the range of activities carried out in the library.
 Low chairs, soft seating and coffee tables allow for comfortable browsing.
 Small tables and appropriate height chairs for group work and a separate study area will provide the most flexible use of the library.
 These should be placed carefully in order to maximise access and flow, as well as mitigate any potential behavioural issues.

 If computer access and audio materials are also to be incorporated then appropriate storage and furniture is necessary.
-For up to date information on suitable LRC furniture suppliers members of the SLA can access the Support page entitled Library Equipment and Furniture Suppliers.
+For up to date information on suitable LRC furniture suppliers search the SLA website for Library Equipment and Furniture Suppliers.

 The SLA provides an advice line for members, so do call for any more information.
 In addition, it may be possible for SLA staff to assist in the planning if further support is needed.